ThomDietrich/SenseoWifi/README.md

 The coffee maker is with no doubt a central element of our lives.
 In the Smart Home where every device is connected and automated, the coffee making can not be left out.
-Let's bring the [Philips Senseo](https://de.wikipedia.org/wiki/Senseo) (Basic or Classic) into your Wi-Fi and control it remotely!
+Let's bring the [Philips Senseo](https://de.wikipedia.org/wiki/Senseo) (Basic or Classic) into your Wi-Fi and control it remotely from your smartphone, through automation, or by extension via Alexa!

 > Yes, this is silly, you should do it too!